NathanDozen3/acf-quick-edit-columns/README.md

 - **Pre-populated Quick Edit**: Enables Quick Edit fields for ACF fields, pre-filled with existing values using JavaScript for a seamless editing experience.
 - **Clearable Fields**: Allows clearing ACF fields by submitting empty inputs in Quick Edit.
 - **Sortable Columns**: All ACF columns are sortable in the admin list table.
-- **Broad Compatibility**: Works with any public CPT and ACF field types (text, textarea, wysiwyg supported; extensible for others).
+- **Broad Compatibility**: Works with any public CPT and ACF field types (text, textarea, wysiwyg, select, checkbox supported; extensible for others).
 - **Secure and Modern**: Includes nonce verification, namespaced code (`AcfQuickEditColumns`), and strict typing for reliability.
 - **Debugging Support**: Comprehensive error logging to aid troubleshooting.